20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 11. Steps of Ponte del Parucheta

-Ponte del Parucheta’s arched steps are one of those blink-and-you-miss-it Instagram spots in Venice, Italy.
-It’s cute, easy to swing by, and not swarmed with tourists.
+Ponte del Parucheta’s arched steps are one of those underrated Instagram spots in Venice, Italy.
+It’s cute, quick to swing by, and not swarmed with tourists.
 We just wandered into it while exploring, and I loved the shape of the steps against the canal.
 Plus, how cute is the name of the bridge?!

 Recommended Tour: Tour of The Real Hidden Venice